 This is one of our go-to saltwater reels for targeting the grand slam: permit, tarpon, and bonefish.

-The Hatch Gen 2 Finatic Fly Reels are a workhorse that will keep you in the game whether you are chasing spring creek trout, surf fishing in So Cal, steelheading in Oregon, chucking nasty streamers to ravenous browns in Montana, or stalking permit on the flats in Belize.
-Small fish to big-game-blistering-runs, the Hatch Finatic reels are some of the best in the business.
+The Hatch Iconid Fly Reels are workhorse reels that will keep you in the game whether you are chasing spring creek trout, surf fishing in So Cal, steelheading in Oregon, chucking nasty streamers to ravenous browns in Montana, or stalking permit on the flats in Belize.
+From small fish to big game and blistering-runs, the Hatch Finatic reels are some of the best in the business.